 For example, Lululemon routinely hosts yoga classes in their stores.
 These classes align directly with the interests of Lululemon’s core consumers and bring them together to share their passion for yoga.
 The classes are open for all experience levels and also give Lululemon an opportunity to promote their products as a solution to the pain points that they commonly experience.

-Just look at how Lululemon addresses customer pain point and associates it to one of their products on their yoga class landing page.
+Just look at how Lululemon addresses customer pain points and associates it to one of their products on their yoga class landing page.

 Lululemon is careful not to position their yoga classes as a sales event.
 The goal of their event is to share their love for yoga, introduce more people to it as a form of exercise to feel its benefits.